yeatmanlab/AFQ-Browser/doc/index.rst

 tissue properties within the tracts (`Yeatman et al. 2012 <http://journals.plos.org/plosone/article?id=10.1371/journal.pone.0049790>`_).

-This software package allows researchers to interactively query the data processed with `AFQ` to explore patterns in the data.
+This software package allows researchers to interactively query the data processed with `AFQ` (or other similar software) to explore patterns in the data.

 AFQ-Browser paper
 ~~~~~~~~~~~~~~~~~